Creating an Exchange DAG Client

-You must install the Exchange agent on each member server using the fully qualified domain name.
+You must install the Exchange Database Agent on each member server using the fully qualified domain name.

-- Click Add, and then click Add Database.
+- Click Add, and then click Exchange Database.

 The Add Exchange Database dialog box appears.

-- In the Server name box, type a name for the new DAG client that you are creating.
+- In the Server name box, type a name for the DAG client.

-- From the AD domain name list, select an Active Directory domain name.
+- From the AD domain name list, select an Active Directory domain name server.

-Note: Only configured Active Directory domain names appear in this list.
-You can add a new domain name to this list.
+Note: Only configured Active Directory domain name servers appear in this list, but you can add a domain name server, which will then appear in this list.
 For more information, see Adding Domains.

-- Type the user name and the password for the selected domain.
+- Type the user name and the password for the domain.